About Our Coop

 The business practices of the TOG’s business model has been shared with others interested in working together and helped establish similar cooperatives in New Mexico.
 Colorado, Pennsylvania and Lebanon.
 TOG staff and growers are active speakers and participants in local, regional and national conferences on sustainable agriculture.

-President, Board of Directors: Jim Crawford, New Morning Farm
+President, Board of Directors: Mark Stanley, Help From Above Farm

 General Manager: Emily Best